 33. Use supermarket loyalty cards to get discounts for the things you need to buy.

-34. Visit farmers markets near closing time to get great discounted deals for produce.
+34. Visit farmers markets near closing time to get great discounted deals for fresh produce.
 This is a favorite habit of mine 🙂

 35. When eating out, avoid ordering drinks.
 Ask for water instead.

 37. Pack drinks for outings.